Credit analysts

 Save Image

 Data on higher education choices for Credit analysts from The Department of Education and Census Bureau.
-The most common major for Credit analysts is Business but the most specialized major according to RCA in 2021 were Business.
+The most common major for Credit analysts is Business but the most specialized major according to RCA in 2024 were Agriculture.

 Among the necessary skills for Credit analysts, Critical Thinking stands, but the revealed comparative advantage (RCA) shows that Credit analysts need more than the average amount of Mathematics.